rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Consumer Life Cycle

-In most cases Consumers relate to heavyweight system resources, so it is important to know their life cycle.
-There are two different types of life
+In most cases, Consumers relate to heavyweight system resources, so it is important to know their life cycle.
+There are two different types of the life
 cycle:

-* Global Consumer: A consumer defined as a `<bean>` has a global scope (thus is called 'global consumer') and is closed when Benerator finishes.
-So you can use the same consumer instance for consuming output of several different `<generate>` and `<iterate>` blocks.
+* Global Consumer: A consumer defined as a `<bean>` has global scope (thus is called 'global consumer') and is closed when Benerator finishes.
+So you can use the same consumer instance for consuming the output of several different `<generate>` and `<iterate>` blocks.

-* Local Consumer: A consumer defined 'on the fly' in a generate/iterate block (by 'new', class name or `<consumer>`) has a local scope and is immediately closed when its generate/iterate block finishes.
+* Local Consumer: A consumer-defined 'on the fly' in a generate/iterate block (by 'new', class name or `<consumer>`) has a local scope and is immediately closed when its generate/iterate block finishes.
 If you want to generate a file and iterate through it afterwards you need to have it closed before.
 The most simple way to assure this is to use a local consumer in file generation.